Canada–United States border: Identification

 Conversely, to cross into Canada, a traveler must also carry identification, as well as a valid visa (if necessary) when crossing the border.
 Forms of identification include a valid passport, a Canadian Emergency Travel Document, an enhanced driver's license issued by a Canadian province or territory, or an enhanced identification/photo card issued by a Canadian province or territory.
 Several other documents may be used by Canadians to identify their citizenship at the border, although such documents must be supported with additional photo identification.

-American and Canadian citizens who are members of a trusted traveler program such as FAST or NEXUS, may present their FAST or NEXUS card as an alternate form of identification when crossing the international boundary by land or sea, or when arriving by air from only Canada or the United States.
+Canadian and American citizens who are members of a trusted traveler program such as FAST or NEXUS, may present their FAST or NEXUS card as an alternate form of identification when crossing the international boundary by land or sea, or when arriving by air from only Canada or the United States.
 Although permanent residents of Canada and the United States are eligible for FAST or NEXUS, they are required to travel with a passport and proof of permanent residency upon arrival at the Canadian border.
-American permanent residents who are NEXUS members also require Electronic Travel Authorization when crossing the Canadian border.
+American permanent residents who are NEXUS members also require an Electronic Travel Authorization when crossing the Canadian border.